Back

 WPExpress UI, Mustache and Twig

-I will not tell you how much it bothers me to see HTML code embbeded on strings.
-It would be like spiting at myself –Or at the people who used to love classic ASP–.
-Instead I lets talk about Separation of Concerns.
+I will not tell you how much it bothers me to see HTML code embedded in strings.
+It would be like spitting at myself – Or at the people who used to love classic ASP.
+Instead, let's talk about Separation of Concerns.
 If you are familiar with the concept and purposely choose to ignore it, skip to the next section.
 Ok.
 Those of you who stayed.
 I guess a couple of you came to WordPress from some sort of an MVP framework.
 Code Igniter, Yii and friends.
-You like routing, your controlers and views.
+You like routing, your controllers, and views.
 I like them too.
 They make sense.
 And make our lives easier too.
 For us who have experience with MVC frameworks Separation of Concerns is not an optional thing you do when you have the time.
-It is encoded in our DNA –Well it is actually a very strong preference, but just gimme this one–.
+It is encoded in our DNA – Well it is actually a very strong preference, but just gimme this one.
 Separation of Concerns allows for DRY and building layered applications.
 It is something we learned once and kept doing because the logic is sound.
 That said.
-It doesn't mean the rest of the world is wrong just becuase they are different.
+It doesn't mean the rest of the world is wrong just because they are different.
 Some people just like to write code like it is 1999.
 We need to respect that.
 Even if it is a hard thing to do.
-Because we are grown ups –or at least we are supposed to be grown ups–.
+Because we are grown-ups – or at least we are supposed to be grown-ups.
 When I first started WPExpress I wanted to impose my vision on what good code is.
 Follow PHP-Fig recommendations.
 Respect Semantic Versioning.
 Implement Separation of Concerns, Inversion of Control, Composer powered autoloads.
 And I wanted to wrap it all up in a pretty Open Source package under the GPL License.
 I failed!
 I started getting some comments from fellow WP Developers telling me "that is not the WordPress way".
 They are not right.
 Unfortunately, the fact that they are wrong doesn't make me right either.
 I felt this was a futile endeavor on my part.
 Just like any other argument about who's right.
 It doesn't lead anywhere.
-When I created in my mind the idea for this framework it was binded to Mustache and Twig.
-Because –call me crazy in the comments section if you must– in my mind it makes perfect sense to move away from embedding HTML within PHP code.
-However, trying to convience people about quiting their nasty string embedded HTML vice is not a battle I am prepared for.
+When I created in my mind the idea for this framework it was bound to Mustache and Twig.
+Because – call me crazy in the comments section if you must – in my mind it makes perfect sense to move away from embedding HTML within PHP code.
+However, trying to convince people about quitting their nasty string embedded HTML vice is not a battle I am prepared for.
 Nor is it a battle I want to take on.
-So it is with a heavy heart that as of WPExpress 1.4.0.
-WPExpress UI will cease to exist
+So it is with a heavy heart that as of WPExpress 1.4.0, WPExpress UI will cease to exist.

 Moving forward